webo-agency/en/content/index.md

 ::::block-cta-md
 ---
 button.link: https://www.webo.agency/kontakt
-button.title: 'Skontaktuj się'
+button.title: 'Get in touch'
 ---

 #subtitle
-*-/* Zainteresowała Cię nasza oferta?
+*-/* Are you interested in our services?

 #title
-## Skontaktuj się z nami i rozpocznij współpracę
+## Get in touch and start collaborating!

 ::::
 :::